Georges Imbart de la Tour

 A critic wrote, regarding the premiere of Jean-Michel: Mr. Imbart de la Tour, whom Bruxelles stole already for eight years from Paris, created a sensitive and simple character, an important role; he sang with a sure ample voice with consummate art and conversational warmth.

-Imbart de la Tour made guest appearances at the Opéra-Comique (first perfomance there of Fervaal on May 10, 1898 with Jeanne Raunay, Sé Beyle, Daumbel, Messager), 1900 at Covent Garden (Radames, José, Faust and Tannhäuser).
+Imbart de la Tour made guest appearances at the Opéra-Comique (first perfomance there of Fervaal on 10 May 1898 with Jeanne Raunay, Gaston Beyle, Daumbel, Messager), 1900 at Covent Garden (Radames, José, Faust and Tannhäuser).

-Regarding Fervaal, the critic Adolphe Julien wrote: Mr Imbart de la Tour, who created the role in Bruxelles, sings it in Paris and will be, we must say, difficult to replace.
-He sings the difficult role of Fervaal with an incredible stamina.
+Regarding Fervaal, the critic Adolphe Julien wrote: Mr Imbart de la Tour, who created the role in Brussels, sings it in Paris and will be, we must say, difficult to replace.
+He sings the difficult role of Fervaal with incredible stamina.

-During the 1900-1 season, he was hired by the Met, but sang only Radames in Aida and two Sunday Night Concerts.
+For the 1900/01 season, he was hired by the Met, but sang only Radames in Aida and two Sunday Night Concerts.

 In 1901 and 1909, Imbart de la Tour sang highlights of Die Walküre at the Concerts Colonne with Jeanne Rauney.
 In 1901, he sang, with the conductor Camille Chevillard, highlights from act 3 of Siegfried with Alba Chrétien-Vaguet and Gerville-Réache.

-Imbart de la Tour sang also in the French provinces, creating for example the role of Messour in Maïda by André Bloch (14 January 1873, Wissembourg – 7 August 1960, Paris) in September 1909 with Geneviève Vix, Georgette Bréjean-Silver an Henri Dangès at Aix-les-Bains.
+Imbart de la Tour sang also in the French provinces, creating for example the role of Messour in Maïda by André Bloch (14 January 1873 Wissembourg – 7 August 1960 Paris) in September 1909 with Geneviève Vix, Georgette Bréjean-Silver and Henri Dangès at Aix-les-Bains.

 Félicien Grétry in Musica wrote, regarding the creation of Maïda: Monsieur Imbart de la Tour as Messour was perfection for his singing and artistic intelligence.
 What a powerful, clear, flexible voice!
 Here is a true fort ténor, whose high notes are nowadays incomparable for their strength and purity.
 The famous creator of Fervaal, the professor at the conservatory is one of the great artists of today.
 He just proved it beyond doubt.